bassiebloomingtonofficial/bassiebloomingtonofficial/README.md

 # Information About Me !
 ![THE Bassie Bloomington of Ponytown](https://github.com/wandererswifey/wandererswifey/blob/665b868878e272dffe7f97973b6890df0a84ef07/images%20(2).jfif)

-THE Bassie Bloomington of Ponytown ! <3
+THE Bassie Bloomington of Ponytown ! <3 Number one Berrybasket / Fruitsbasket / Picnic Fan !
+Aka Bassie x Sprout.

 - Hello !
 My name is Haruka.
 But you can also call me Bassie !
 Whichever you like ! <3 My strawpage shows more in depth information about myself, but here are the basics incase you don't want to read all of it lol.